APR on a Credit Card

 Different APRs for different balances

-Then there will be a different APR for cash advances.
+Then there will be a different cash advance APR.
 This is usually much higher than the purchase APR.

-Then you might have a lower APR for balance transfers, to incentivize you to move balances from other cards to a different lender.
+Then you might have a lower interest rate APR for balance transfers, to incentivize you to move balances from other cards to a different lender.

-All of this is complicated, and every credit card agreement is different, so your real interest charges will depend a lot on the fine print of your agreement plus your borrowing and repayment behavior.
+All of this is complicated, and every credit card agreement is different, so your real interest charges will depend a lot on the fine print of your agreement and your needs for borrowing money, spending habits, and repayment behavior.

-• APR is a rough snapshot of the interest you would pay annually, but the real percentage is going to be higher due to compound interest charges.
+• APR is a rough snapshot of the interest you would pay annually, but the real percentage is going to be higher due to compounding.

 • Interest is charged monthly, not annually, and may be compounded daily or monthly.